Learn About & Apply to

 Programs & Activities

 LPS Richmond is committed to strengthening students’ self-awareness and their sense of purpose, in addition to providing a rigorous academic experience, to help them make positive choices for their future and to support others in their personal growth.
-In order to help students explore and develop their interests, LPS Richmond offers job shadowing, Community Leadership Institute, work/study programs, internships, community service, and a wide variety of school-funded summer programs.
+In order to help students explore and develop their interests, LPS Richmond offers a variety of clubs and sports to enrich our academic programs and build post-secondary skills.

 COVID-19 Safety Information

-LPS will be returning to 100% in-person instruction starting on August 17, 2021!
-For everyone’s safety, masks will be required for all students, staff, and other visitors at all times.
-See website for more information.
+LPS is 100% in-person instruction starting on August 16, 2023.
+For everyone’s safety, masks are advised, but not required, for all students, staff, and visitors.

 Enrollment Priorities